 "Are the students and their dogs happy and relaxed?
 Are they having fun?
 If not, keep looking."

-Melissa explains that once you're found your trainer, your job isn't over!
+Once you're found your trainer, your job isn't over!
+More quotes from "Click for Joy":

 "After you choose a trainer, remember you're still the dog's owner.
 Don't turn over your dog's leash unless you know what the trainer is going to do.
 Don't let the trainer correct your dog.
 If at any point you feel uncomfortable, call it a lesson learned and leave - even if you've paid money for the class."